 How To Make Your AC Colder in Edwardsville IL

 When summer comes to Edwardsville, IL, it can be difficult to feel comfortable in your home.
-Your air conditioning system might struggle to bring the indoor temperature down to the level at which you feel most comfortable.
+Your air conditioning system might struggle to bring the indoor temperature down to the level you feel most comfortable.
 If this is the case in your Edwardsville home, follow these tips to keep your cold air conditioning.

 Clean the AC Air Filter

-The job of an AC air filter is to remove dust, dirt, pollen and hair from the air that circulates in your home.
+The job of an AC air filter is to remove dust, dirt, pollen, and hair from the air that circulates in your home.
 In the process of cleaning the air, AC air filters gradually become clogged.
 You need to clean the regularly to keep your air conditioning system working well.

 Turn off your AC unit, open it up, and take out the filter.
-Dip the filter in a bucket of soapy water to clean it.
+Dip the filter into a bucket of soapy water to clean it.
 Rinse, leave to dry, and then reinsert the filter back into the AC unit.